oikon48/design-to-code-experiment/claude+mcp/README.md

 └── package.json
 \`\`\`

-## 注意事項
+## Notes

-- 画像はプレースホルダーになっています。実際の画像に置き換えてください。
+- Images are placeholders.
+Replace them with actual images as needed.
-- フォームの送信処理は実装されていません。必要に応じてバックエンド連携を追加してください。
+- Form submission functionality is not implemented.
+Add backend integration as needed.
-- レスポンシブ対応は部分的です。モバイル対応が必要な場合は追加のブレークポイントを設定してください。
+- Responsive design is partial.
+Add additional breakpoints for full mobile support if required.

-## ライセンス
+## License

-このプロジェクトは学習・デモ目的で作成されています。
+This project was created for learning and demonstration purposes.